Impact of COVID-19 pandemic on sports events around the world

 RUGBY * Australia's National Rugby League is set for a May 28 restart after players agreed to 20% pay-cuts for the abridged 2020 season.

-* Rugby Australia hopes to get players back in training in June for matches in July.
-SNOOKER
+* Rugby Australia hopes to get players back in training in June for matches in July. * New Zealand's five Super Rugby teams will play each other in a 10-week domestic competition from June 13.

+* The Mitre 10 Cup, New Zealand's annual provincial competition, will start with a full 14-team championship from Sept.
+11. SNOOKER

 * The World Snooker Championship, originally scheduled to begin on April 18, will start on July 31 at the Crucible Theatre in Sheffield.
 SWIMMING